-The Vivaldi repository uses a universal package format that works across all supported Ubuntu releases.
-Commands shown work identically on Ubuntu 22.04 LTS, 24.04 LTS, and interim releases.
+The Vivaldi repository uses a universal package that works across all supported Ubuntu releases.
+Commands in this guide apply to Ubuntu 26.04, 24.04, and 22.04.

-Before installing Vivaldi, first update your package list and upgrade any outdated packages.
-This ensures your system has the latest security patches and also prevents dependency conflicts during installation:
+Update your package list and upgrade any outdated packages before installing Vivaldi.
+This ensures your system has the latest security patches and prevents dependency conflicts:

-Next, install the packages needed to download and verify the Vivaldi repository.
-The curl utility fetches the GPG signing key, and gnupg converts the key to the binary format APT requires.
-The -y flag automatically confirms the installation prompt:
+Install the packages needed to download and verify the Vivaldi repository.
+The curl utility fetches the GPG signing key, and gpg converts it to the binary format APT requires:

 curl -fsSL https://repo.vivaldi.com/archive/linux_signing_key.pub | sudo gpg --dearmor -o /usr/share/keyrings/vivaldi.gpg

-Then verify you imported the GPG key successfully by checking the file exists with the expected size:
+Verify the GPG key imported successfully by checking the file size:

 ls -lh /usr/share/keyrings/vivaldi.gpg